 The Admissions Committee of the School of Dental Medicine is the sole determining body that decides to whom offers of admission will be made.
 Admission is offered based on criteria discussed above.

-By general agreement among schools, the earliest date of acceptance to American dental schools is December 1.
+By general agreement among schools, the earliest date of acceptance to American dental schools is the first business day of December.
 A rolling admissions process begins on this date and continues until the class is filled.
 The School of Dental Medicine class size is limited to 80 students.
-Applicants are notified initially by phone, followed by written acceptance and matriculation agreements.
+Applicants are notified initially by phone, followed by written acceptance and offers of admission.